-If you had gone to any one of those people who were constantly at work harassing their leadership and asked if they were saved, born again, redeemed by the Lord Jesus Christ, and going to Heaven, they would have assured you they were.
-And they would have given as their reason their testimony.
+If you had gone to any one of those people who were constantly at work harassing their pastors and leadership and asked if they were saved, born again, redeemed by the Lord Jesus Christ, and going to Heaven, they would have assured you they were.
+As proof, they would have given you their testimony.
 Something like “When I was 12 years old, I was saved at East Fork Baptist Church, Route 4, Shabuta, Misissippi, and baptized the next Sunday.
 It is as clear in my mind as if it happened last week.”

 Testimonies are subjective.
 They speak of what happened to you, what you did and saw and felt.
 They are not verifiable, examinable, subject to analysis.
 It’s your word.

-We used to have a saying in soul-winning training, “The person with a testimony is never at the mercy of one with an argument.”
+In soul-winning training we used to say, “The person with a testimony is never at the mercy of one with an argument.”
 It’s true, as far as it goes.
 But that doesn’t come close to being the whole story.

-A Mormon sat across the table from me, and explained why he “knew” the Book of Mormon to be inspired of God.
+A Mormon man sat across the table from me, and explained why he “knew” the Book of Mormon was inspired of God.
 “It gives me a warm feeling when I read it.”

 The proof of a child of God is not a testimony.
 The proof of a child of God is not a feeling, no matter how warm.
-The proof of a child of God is nothing in the world but obedience.
+The proof of a child of God is obedience to the written Word of God.

-“I wrote to you,” said the Apostle to the Corinthians, “that I might know the proof of you, whether you be obedient in all things.”
+“I wrote to you,” said the Apostle Paul, “that I might know the proof of you, whether you be obedient in all things” (2 Corinthians 2:9).

 Show us your obedience.